0xmoei/Linux_Node_Guide/Buy-VPS.md

 | [Bartarvs](https://bartarvs.net/)      | `Rial - Crypto` | `Iranian - Myloc & Contabo cloud servers are cheap and best` |
 | [Aeza](https://aeza.net/)     | `Crypto` | `Best for hourly servers` |

-### I'm not REPONSIBLE nor AFFILATED with any of these providers.
+### I'm not RESPONSIBLE nor AFFILATED with any of these providers.
 I just used them before, and I think they are good choice.
 You can choose wherever you think is better

 #